-The Mackinaw area is among the most historic and beautiful areas of Michigan, and you will definitely want to take some time to get to know more about the area with the Historical Sightseeing Tour offered by the Mackinaw Trolley Company while you are visiting the area.
+The Mackinaw area is among the most historic and beautiful areas of Michigan, and you will definitely want to take some time to get to know more about the area with a trolley tour on the Historical Sightseeing Tour offered by the Mackinaw Trolley Company while you are visiting the area.

 This tour takes you on a two and a half hour narrated tour through the area and is designed to be interesting and enjoyable for your whole family.
 You will walk away from this unique tour with a greater appreciation for the significance of the Mackinaw area.

 Opened in 1929 by Clarence Eby, Castle Rock rises 195 feet above water level.
 The summit of the rock offers a scenic view for up to 20 miles, featuring views of Mackinac Island, Lake Huron, downtown St. Ignace, and wildlife.